pokemon-mini/c88-pokemini/README.md

 ### Commands

-The makefile comes with the following commands:
+The makefile comes with the following targets:

 * `all` - the default, build the min
 * `clean` - clean up all the build object